dschnelldavis/angular2-json-schema-form/README.md

   * The 'JSON Schema - Required Field' example doesn't work—Currently, required fields inside objects are always required.
 But when the object itself is not required, those fields should instead be dynamically required, or not, only if at least one field in the object is non-empty.

-  * More frameworks—Not everyone uses Bootstrap 3 or Material Design, so it would be great to create framework plug-ins for [Bootstrap 4](https://github.com/ng-bootstrap/ng-bootstrap), [Foundation 6](https://github.com/zurb/foundation-sites), [Semantic UI](https://github.com/vladotesanovic/ngSemantic), or other web design frameworks.
+  * More frameworks—Not everyone uses Material Design or Bootstrap 3, so it would be great to create framework plug-ins for [Bootstrap 4](https://github.com/ng-bootstrap/ng-bootstrap), [Foundation 6](https://github.com/zurb/foundation-sites), [Semantic UI](https://github.com/vladotesanovic/ngSemantic), or other web design frameworks.

   * More widgets—There are lots of great form controls available, such as the [Pikaday calendar](https://github.com/dbushell/Pikaday), [Spectrum color picker](http://bgrins.github.io/spectrum), and [ACE code editor](https://ace.c9.io), which just need small custom wrappers to convert them into Angular JSON Schema Form plug-ins.